OWASP/www-chapter-aarhus/index.md

 {% include chapter_events.html group=page.meetup-group %}

-Please see https://www.meetup.com/OWASP-Aarhus-Chapter/events/ for more events or if no events are showned!
+Please see https://www.meetup.com/OWASP-Aarhus-Chapter/events/ for more events or if no events are shown!

 ## Supporters